 My heart has a special affinity to France.
 This is helped by the fact that my papa and step-mama relocated to the Limousin region a few years back.
 Any country that sells a decent bottle of red wine for less than five euros, I’m sold.
 The incredibly beautiful Château de Cazenac is nearby in the Dordogne region of Southern France and I’m honoured to have spent time there for Kat & Guy’s wedding.

-It then takes me four hours to reach the Château.
-Apparently Bordeaux traffic is legendary, especially on a Friday night.
-Kat gives me a big hug and hands me a glass of red and a plate of chicken and salad.
+Arriving at the Chateau, Kat gives me a big hug and hands me a glass of red and a plate of chicken and salad.
 I realise that her nieces and nephews are straight out of a Sally Mann portrait.
 It feels like photographic heaven.
 I spend my time, as I do, working out who is who family-wise and who the couple naturally seem to gravitate towards.
 I’m pretty good with names, so I make a mental check list for the formals list the next day.

-Good thing the wedding day was so incredibly beautiful.
+The wedding day was so incredibly beautiful.
 Kat is Australian, so her bouquet and table arrangements were sourced (as much as possible) from Australian flowers.
 The ceremony was held out doors in a stunning tree-lined location.
 The booze flowed from a ‘gin bar’ and a haphazardly eccentric but insanely talented bunch of musicians followed us round during the drinks reception.

-A big shout out to Sue from Marry Me in France, their wonderful planner.
+A big shout out to Sue from Marry Me in France, their wonderful wedding planner.
 An absolute delight to work with!

-If you are planning your wedding at Château de Cazenac and would like to discuss your wedding photography, please do contact me for a chat.
+If you are planning a wedding Chateau de Cazenac and loved the photographs above, please do contact me to chat further.